If you are looking for an opportunity to unwind yourself, prepare for the surprises these 10 independent bookstores in Vancouver, BC, have to offer!

 Its collection features many different genres, including art books, business books, fiction, mysteries, science fiction, and much more.
 If you need to find a specific title, the shop will gladly help you to order it.

 Only in-store shopping is possible here for now.
-They can be reached out to through the link here.
+They can be reached using the contact details at this page.

 Another great spot to look for hidden gems is Kestrel Books, which was established in 1985.
 An award-winning independent bookstore, Kestrel Books specializes in rare and out-of-print books that might be particularly hard to find on the market right now.
 Because books come and go at Kestrel Books, the available genres will change from time to time, but the store generally includes fiction, history, art books, mysteries, and much more.